ABOUT GOTHAM WEEK EXPO

 In the ever-evolving creative industry, ownership of your work is important along with ensuring you get the recognition and compensation you deserve.
 This panel will dive deep into content ownership, offering practical advice on how to protect your intellectual property, negotiating fair deals, and establishing yourself as a valued creative force in the marketplace.

-Join Director Rodney Lucas as he talks about navigating ownership around your work, partnership with brands and production companies and getting the recognition and pay that you deserve.
+Join Director Rodney Lucas and Taylor Washington, Esq.
+(Counsel, Business & Legal Affairs, The SpringHill Company) as they talk about navigating ownership around your work, partnership with brands and production companies and getting the recognition and pay that you deserve.

 Panelist | Rodney Lucas (Director)